-WAS 2020 THE WINDIEST WINDSURFING WAVE CLASSIC IN HISTORY?
+WAS THE 2020 WINDSURFING WAVE CLASSIC THE WINDIEST IN HISTORY?

-Was this the windiest windsurf season we ever had?
+Was this the windiest windsurf season in the history of windsurf seasons?
 Did the 2020 Taitung Windsurfing Wave Classic even happen?
 Yes, and No. With Covid 19 making it difficult/impossible for foreign nationals to visit Taiwan, technically there was no official wave jam this year in the sense that our international friends couldn’t join us.
 However that didn’t stop us from windsurfing our brains out.
 We still went on with local jams and sessions all fall.
-There were some amazing sessions to be had at all the major spots.
+All the major spots saw some really amazing sessions.
 It was just like the old days, before foreigners began visiting here for windsurfing.
 Except locals only, literally.

 TAIWAN OPEN OF SURFING

 One twist: the Taiwan Open of Surfing organizers approached us to participate in their event as a ‘showcase’.
 It made perfect sense for them to reach out to windsurfers and kiters.
 In the previous 10 years of the event’s history, I can only recall two years when the wind didn’t blow at least 50% of the duration of each event.
 I can distinctly recall a few events where the wind blew over 20 knots the entire time!
 November, historically, is our windiest month by far.